 DRUG SCREENING SERVICES

-The 5 panel tests urine for the following substances:
+The 5 panel tests for the following substances:

-The 10 panel tests urine for the following substances:
+The 10 panel tests for the following substances:

-DOT, Non-DOT, Medical Review Officer (MRO), Post-Accident Testing and Drugfree Workplace services are all available.
-Any package can be customized, and results are typically available within 24 hours.
+DOT, Non-DOT, Medical Review Officer (MRO), Random Program Management, Post-Accident Testing and Drugfree Workplace services are all available.
+Custom panels can be created to suit any need and results are typically available within 24 hours.

 Quest Diagnostics - http://www.questdiagnostics.com/hcp/psc/jsp/hcp_psc_index.jsp